Best Webcam for Streaming – All You Need Now Is A Channel

 What do live streaming and coffee have in common?
 Probably more than you’d think.

 The year is 1991, and computer scientist Quentin Stafford-Fraser is getting fed up with fruitless trips to the shared coffee pot in the Computer Science Department at Cambridge University.
 Taking things into his own hands, this caffeine fiend wires a camera up to the staff network so that everyone can check the status of the coffee pot without getting up.
-And, just like that, webcams and streaming were born.
+And just like that, webcams and streaming were born.
 Nearly thirty years later, the tech inspired by the CoffeeCam is still going strong.
-So, sit back, grab a cup of joe and join us on our quest to find a solid streaming webcam in 2021.
+So, sit back, grab a cup of joe, and join us on our quest to find the best webcam for streaming in 2022.

 - Fantastic image quality